dellosac/twitter-prototype-motion-design-language/README.md

     - Y: Ghost
     - Z: None (Control)

+The password to access the demo is "larry".

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).